Terms and Conditions

 • Applaud good performance and efforts from players and from opponents regardless of the result.

-• Do not use abusive language or harassing behavior towards any play, mentor or official or opponents.
+• Do not use abusive language or harassing behavior towards any player, mentor, official, or opponents.

 • Never criticize, ridicule or scold a player for making a mistake during a game/training.